Go Direct to -

 The funeral services / undertakers,

-will usually place the coffin in the chapel, before the congregation
+will often want to place the coffin in the chapel, either before the congregation

 during this time.